 After you backup, all your data from your Android Phone/Tablet, follow the steps given below and perform a factory reset.

 Step 1.
 Go to your Phone Menu >Settings > Backup & reset.
 Once you click on Backup & reset a new page will appear where you can see the option ‘Factory data reset’

 Step 2.
 Press the ‘Factory data reset’ tab

-Step 4: If everything is done right you will see an Android Bot on the screen, wait and your device will reset in few minutes.
+Step 4: If everything is done right you will see an Android bot on the screen, wait and your device will reset in a few minutes.